anthonydillon/berry.cm/README.md

-# Sherpa
+# Berry theme

-This is the theme for the Sherpa project.
+This is the theme for the Berry project.